Scams in Cambodia: What You Need to Know to Travel Safely

 Understanding how this system works means diving deeper into local Cambodian life.

-Yes — in local markets and with small vendors, riel is accepted everywhere.
-But in tourist areas, prices are often listed in USD.
+Yes—in local markets and with small vendors, riel is accepted everywhere.
+However, in tourist areas, prices are often listed in USD.

-No. Only large chains, some hotels, and restaurants accept cards.
-Cash is king in most places.
+No. Only large chains, some hotels, and certain restaurants accept cards.
+Cash remains the main payment method in most places.

-Yes, in big cities and exchange offices — but the rate is usually less favorable than USD.
+Yes, in major cities and currency exchange offices—but the rate is usually less favorable than for USD.
 It’s best to arrive with dollars if possible.

-Riel can’t be exchanged outside Cambodia.
-Try to spend it before departure — or keep some as a souvenir.
+Riel cannot be exchanged outside Cambodia.
+Try to spend it before departure or keep a few bills as a souvenir.

 As in any country, take precautions with your belongings.
-Better to make frequent small withdrawals than carry large sums.
+It’s safer to make frequent small withdrawals rather than carrying large sums.

 --------------------------------------------------------------------------------------------------------------